RobbyB97/ga-research-project/README.md

 # Genetic Algorithm vs. Random Agent
+> This research project was for my Senior Research class in spring 2019.

 This research project sets out to prove that Genetic Algorithms can be implemented to generate solutions efficiently.
 The toy problem being used for this project is the 8 Queens problem, where 8 queens must be placed on a chess board such that no queen is capable of capturing any other queen.
 The performance of the genetic algorithm (GA) is compared to the performance of a random agent.
 If the 8 Queens problem can be solved by the GA faster than the random agent on average, then the GA is efficient.
+___
+The files for the second GA are in the master branch, the first GA in trial_two branch, and the random agent in first_trial branch.
+Below is a description of the experiment, the algorithms and their results compared to one another.
 ___
 ### Random agent:
 The random agent is the control, for which every GA solution is compared to.
 A queen is placed randomly on each row of the board.
 It keeps running until it finds a goal state.